 Prof Abraham Loyter of the Hebrew University of Jerusalem started the analysis.
-Phase 2 is supposed to begin in the coming months, extending the clinical study group size to 50 people and dose period to three months.
+Phase 2 is supposed to begin in the coming months, extending the clinical study group size to 50 people and the dosing period to three months.

 The drug is derived from the HIV enzyme integrates the virus’s genetic material into the DNA of the infected cell.